 - Religious Studies

 - Theological, Religious, and Ministerial Studies

-Since some agencies and the federal government require hearing officers to have a law degree, an individual planning to work in this occupation will most likely gain an advantage in terms of employability by completing law school.
-Some schools offer J.D./M.P.A (Master of Public Administration) dual degree programs that combine legal studies with administrative practices, or J.D./M.D.R. programs that combine the law degree with a Master of Dispute Resolution.
-This latter degree program offers coursework in communication and conflict, negotiation, advanced trial practice, restorative justice and many other subjects.
+Since a variety of agencies and the federal government require hearing officers to have a law degree, an individual planning to work in this occupation will most likely gain an advantage in terms of employability by completing law school.
+Some schools offer J.D./M.P.A. dual degree programs that combine legal studies with administrative practices.
+M.P.A. stands for Master of Public Administration.
+Schools may also offer J.D./M.D.R. programs that combine the law degree with a Master of Dispute Resolution.
+This latter degree program offers coursework in communication and conflict, negotiation, advanced trial practice, restorative justice, and many other subjects.
 While these joint degrees are not a requirement by most jurisdictions, they do provide applicable education for the position.

-Some jurisdictions recommend hearing officers to engage in continuing education.
-Courses can be found through one's state Office of Administrative Hearings, Bar Association or private organizations.
+In addition to certification, some jurisdictions recommend that hearing officers engage in continuing education, just like many other professions today.
+Courses can be found through one's state Office of Administrative Hearings, Bar Association, or through private organizations.

 When considering a career as a hearing officer, remember that the minimum requirement is a bachelor's degree, and many of these positions will be looking for individuals with a law degree, several years of experience as an attorney or a related position, and someone who has developed skills in areas such as analytical thinking, decision making, and critical reasoning in order to successfully conduct hearings, research laws and policies, and resolve disputes within the legal system.